Dubba-dubba's all in the family

 - Earthworm Jim

-- Looney Tunes shorts (Often packaged in compilation shows as That's Warner Bros.!, Bugs N Daffy note , or The Daffy Duck Show.)
+- Looney Tunes shorts (The other initial weekday show, often packaged in compilation shows as That's Warner Bros.! note , Bugs N Daffy note , or The Daffy Duck Show note .)

 - Tiny Toon Adventures reruns